-3.1.2.2.
-Gatewell Orifices.
+- 3.1.2.2 Gatewell Orifices.
 Each gatewell has two 12" orifices with air operated valves to allow fish to exit the gatewell.
 Under normal operation, one orifice per gatewell is operated.
-To minimize blockage from debris, orifices are cycled and backflushed at least once per day, and more frequently if required by heavy debris loads. Ιf an air-valve fails, the valve should be closed and the alternate orifice for that gatewell operated until repairs can be made.
+To minimize blockage from debris, orifices are cycled and backflushed at least once per day, and more frequently if required by heavy debris loads.
+If an air-valve fails, the valve should be closed and the alternate orifice for that gatewell operated until repairs can be made.
 If both orifices are blocked with debris, damaged, or must be kept closed, the turbine unit will be taken out of service until repairs can be made.
 If repairs are to take longer than 48 hours, juvenile fish will be dipped from the gatewell with a gatewell dip basket.
 During any closure event of orifices in an operating turbine unit, gatewells will be checked hourly.
-During times of high fish passage or if there is evidence of any difficulty in holding fish in gatewells, fish are to be dipped from the gatewells at a more frequent interval.
+During times of high fish passage or if there is evidence of any difficulty in holding fish in gatewells, fish are to be dipped from the gatewells at a more frequent interval. - 3.1.2.3.

-3.1.2.3.
 Dewatering Structure.
 The dewatering structure acts as a transition from the collection channel to the corrugated metal flume.
 An inclined screen allows excess water to be bled off, with all fish and remaining water transitioning into the corrugated metal flume.
 The excess water is discharged into the adult fish facility auxiliary water supply system and is also used as the water supply for the transportation facilities.
 The dewatering structure contains a trash sweep and air burst system for cleaning the inclined screen of impinged debris.
 If the cleaning systems break and interfere with juvenile fish passage through the structure or if the inclined screen is damaged, an emergency bypass system at the upstream end of the dewatering structure will be used to bypass juveniles while repairs are made.
 Operation of the emergency bypass system requires the juvenile bypass system to be dewatered and stoplogs inserted at the upstream end of the inclined screen.
 The emergency bypass is then opened and the bypass system operated with 6 gatewell orifices open.
 Orifices will then need to be routinely rotated, every three hours, in order to let juveniles emigrate from all of the gatewells.
 While the facilities are in emergency bypass operation, project personnel shall monitor gatewells for signs of fish problems or mortality.
-Spill may be provided as an alternative avenue for fish passage during a collection channel outage.
+Spill may be provided as an alternative avenue for fish passage during a collection channel outage. - 3.1.2.4.

-3.1.2.4.
 Bypass Flume.
 The corrugated metal flume transports juveniles to either the transportation facilities or to the river below the project (primary bypass).
-If there is a problem with the flume that interferes with its operation, the emergency bypass system at the upper end of the flume can be opened and all of the fish in the bypass system diverted to the river below the project through the emergency bypass pipe while repairs are made.
+If there is a problem with the flume that interferes with its operation, the emergency bypass system at the upper end of the flume can be opened and all of the fish in the bypass system diverted to the river below the project through the secondary emergency bypass system while repairs are made.
+Since the piping to the river for secondary emergency bypass is also part of the raw water supply for the load and hold facility, the load and hold must be evacuated of fish and dewatered before going into secondary emergency bypass.

 3.1.2.5.
 Transportation Facilities.
 The transportation facilities can be operated to collect and hold juveniles for the transportation program or to bypass them back to the river (secondary bypass).
 If part of the facility malfunctions or is damaged, efforts will first be made to bypass the fish around the damaged area.
 If this is not possible, the fish will be bypassed to the river via the primary bypass pipe.